 - Psychological therapy

 Combined with loss of income and the out-of-pocket costs associated with severe accident-related injuries, these costs can far exceed what most people have the ability to pay.
 This makes it vital for TBI victims to seek legal advice about filing a claim for just compensation.

 Q: Can I seek financial compensation if my spouse, parent, or child has been diagnosed with a traumatic brain injury?

 Possibly.
 Depending upon the circumstances involved, you may be able to file a claim on behalf of your loved one.
 You may be entitled to compensation for your own financial and non-financial losses as well.
 For more information, please contact our brain injury attorneys to schedule a free consultation.
 We serve the greater Gulfport, Biloxi, and Pascagoula areas.

 Call an Experienced Gulfport Traumatic Brain Injury Lawyer

 Serving the Greater Biloxi and Pascagoula areas also.

 If you or a loved one have been a victim, let a dedicated Gulfport traumatic brain injury attorney from Smith & Holder help you.
 To learn more about your legal rights in a free and confidential consultation, please call us or inquire online today.
+As experienced injury attorneys, we also have expertise in representing accident victims with other types of personal injury cases such as spinal cord injury and wrongful death.
 Our law office is located in Gulfport, Mississippi and we are honored to serve Biloxi, Pascagoula and all of Jackson and Harrison Counties with many types of personal injury legal representation.